Are you finally getting back into golf after a long break?

 How To Get Your Golf Swing Back After a Break

 Once you’ve worked on your short game, now you can head to the range.
 If it’s been a long break from golf ease your way into it, there is no need to be a hero on the first day.
 Start by grabbing a small bucket and work on hitting quality shots instead of rifling through an extra large bucket.
-You may want a refresher on the most efficient way to practice golf.

 Begin your warm up by stretching and taking controlled practice swings.
 Getting back into golf will use some muscle you probably haven’t used in a while.
 Your number one thought should be getting loose, not crushing the ball.
 Begin your range session with wedges and slowly work your way up to the driver.